 Polenta and Rice

-Polenta in Venice is cooked in two ways: either as porridge or in a form of a cake (cut into blocks and grilled).
-Both are served as a side dish with mains, but the cakes can also play the role of base for cicchetti (Venetian tapas).
+Polenta in Venice is cooked two ways: either as porridge or in a form of a cake (cut into blocks and grilled).
+Both are served as a side dish with mains, but the cakes can also play the role of a base for cicchetti (Venetian tapas).

 As for rice, it was among many exotic foods brought from the Arab world to Italy as early as XII century.
-By XVI century, rice was successfully cultivated in Piedmont, and until this day it is imported to Venice from there, although there are rice growing fields in the region of Veneto too.
+By XVI century, rice was successfully cultivated in Piedmont, and until this day it is imported to Venice from there, although there are rice fields in the region of Veneto too.

 Rice is used to prepare risotto and one of the most significant Venetian dishes — risi e bisi — rice with peas.